Asish-Juttu/Face-Anti-Spoofing-using-Deep-Pixel-wise-Binary-Supervision/README.md

 Contains methods for training, saving, evaluating and loading a model.

 ### Metrics
-Contains eval, meters and utils scripts.
+Contains score, metrics and utils scripts.
-'Eval' script contains methods for score generation and accuracy calculation.
+'score' script contains methods for score generation and accuracy calculation.
-'Meters' script contains methods to keep track of the metrics used by SummaryWriter module of TensorBoard for visualization.
+'metrics' script contains methods to keep track of the metrics used by SummaryWriter module of TensorBoard for visualization.
-'Utils' has general methods like 'get_device', 'get_optimizer', etc.
+'utils' has general methods like 'get_device', 'get_optimizer', etc.

 ### Training and Testing
 Use the train script to 'train' the model and 'test' script to test the model with your webcam.